hRun/TA_cryptosuite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Key and IV length have to be 16/24/32 bytes respectively for 128/192/256 AES encryption.

-2. Ask your Splunk admin to put the created file(s) into this app's lib directory (_$SPLUNK\_HOME/etc/apps/SA-cryptosuite/lib/keys/_).
-Ask him to set appropriate system-level file permissions (e.g. _0600_).

-3. Optional: If you plan to use an encrypted private RSA key, provide the corresponding password via the app's set up screen _Manage Apps>SA-cryptosuite>Set Up_ in order to be able to use the key.
-Passwords for encrypted private key files can be set per user and key file and get stored in Splunk's internal password storage.
-Currently supported algorithms for key encryption are AES-256-CBC, DES-CBC and DES-EDE3-CBC.
+2. Go to the app's configuration dashboard in your preferred browser.
+Click "Create New Input".

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Name_: Enter the name you would like the your key to be accessible through.
+E.g. the original key file's name.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Type of Data_: Select "New key".

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Key/Salt_: Copy-paste the contents of your generated key file here.
+Your key will be stored encrypted in _passwords.conf_.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_RSA key encryption password_: Only required if you are currently configuring an encrypted private RSA key.
+Supportd key encryption algorithms are AES-256-CBC, DES-CBC and DES-EDE3-CBC.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Authorized roles_: Select which roles you want to grant permissions to use the key.
+Will be ORed with authorized users.
+Users/roles will also require the "can_encrypt" and/or "can_decrypt" role in order to use the _crypt_ command in the first place.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Authorized users_: Select which users you want to grant permissions to use the key.
+Will be ORed with authorized roles.
+Users/roles will also require the "can_encrypt" and/or "can_decrypt" role in order to use the _crypt_ command in the first place.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Note**: For a RSA key pair, you'll have to do this twice.
+Once for the private key and once for the public key.

-If you plan on salting your hashes, create and store (accessibly) salts like so:
+If you plan on salting your hashes, create and store upload salts like so:

-1. Generate a file containing a salt for spicing your hashes by putting whatever string you would like to use as salt into a plain ASCII file.

-2. Ask your Splunk admin to put the created file(s) into this app's lib directory (_$SPLUNK\_HOME/etc/apps/SA-cryptosuite/lib/salts/_).
-Ask him to set appropriate system-level file permissions (e.g. _0600_).
+1. Go to the app's configuration dashboard in your preferred browser.
+Click "Create New Input".

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Name_: Enter the name you would like the your salt to be accessible through.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Type of Data_: Select "New salt".

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Key/Salt_: Enter or copy-paste your salt here.
+It will be stored encrypted in _passwords.conf_.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_RSA key encryption password_: Leave empty.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Authorized roles_: Select which roles you want to grant permissions to use the salt.
+Will be ORed with authorized users.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Authorized users_: Select which users you want to grant permissions to use the salt.
+Will be ORed with authorized roles.

-**Note**: Handling AES keys and salts this way is a security feature, since specifing the key/salt directly in the search would make them visible in the \_internal index.
+**Note**: Handling keys and salts this way is a security feature, since specifing the key/salt directly in a Splunk search directly would make them visible in the \_internal index.

 ## Usage